 A standby LC is somewhere close to a bank guarantee since the bank makes payment only when the buyer (importer) fails to fulfil payment liabilities of the exporter or seller.

-When a particular LC can be transferred by the main beneficiary to another secondary beneficiary, the LC is said to be transferable.
+When a particular LC can be transferred by the main beneficiary to another secondary beneficiary, the LOU is said to be transferable.
 However, the second beneficiary cannot further transfer the LC.
 The Beneficiary is only an intermediary for actual supplier.

 In case of a back to back Letter of understanding, a new LC is issued by the main beneficiary to the second beneficiary taking the original LC as security or guarantee.
 It is usually used for exporters or suppliers of goods.

 A payment at sight is also known as sight LC and is characterized by immediate payment (within 7 days) after the required documents have been submitted.

 The seller may request and get an agreed amount as advance before the submission of documents and shipment of goods.
 This portion is printed in red in the document and thus is termed as red clause.

 Usance LC is a LC wherein credit is paid for by the importer after an indicated period accepted by both buyer and seller.
 Thus, payment isn’t made immediately after the presentation of documents.